Admin Operations

 GET /enrichment/status

 Purpose: Monitor the enrichment pipeline’s health and processing statistics.
-This endpoint provides visibility into background processing without requiring elevated privileges.
+This endpoint provides visibility into background processing without requiring authentication.

 Response Schema